omnifaces/oyena/action/README.md

 ## Configuration

-To use it in your web application you will need to do the following:
+To use it in your web application you will need to do add the following Maven

-1. Add the Maven dependency

-### Add the Maven dependency

-Add the following Maven dependency:
+dependency:

 ```xml
     <dependency>